beechovsky/adv_js_concepts/notes/Pillars.md

 Closures allow a function to access variables from the enclosing scope *even after it leaves the scope in which it was declared.*

 Data in Closures is ignored by the Garbage Collector.
+Any variables in the closure of a function are kept in memory as long as there is a way to reference that function.

 *Recall:* The JS engine, before we run code, already knows which functions have access to which variables because JS is lexically scoped (where the function is written/declared matters, not when it's invoked).